 There are many benefits of this wood, which is why so many people opt to use it for their projects.

-This means that samples you may see or displays you may visit will be a lot closer to what you will actually receive and install than other types of wood paneling.
-If you want a very exotic wood or something with a more subtle color or texture, these are things you can control for when using new cut wood.
+This means that samples you may see or displays you may visit will be a lot closer to what you will actually use than other types of wood paneling.
+If you want a very exotic wood or something with a more subtle color or texture, these are things you can control when using new cut wood.

-In addition, you may find more control in the sizing of the boards, which can make for a more consistent placement, and installation.
-When you the installation you’re planning for is more exacting, new cut wood offers better control and consistency, meeting your goals more easily.
+In addition, you may find more control in the sizing of the boards, which can make for a more consistent placement and installation.
+When you prepare for the installation, you’re planning is less difficult, as new cut wood offers better control and consistency, meeting your goals more easily.